-The importance of employee engagement across the whole business
+Why employee engagement matters to the whole business

 Research proves that companies with high levels of employee engagement generate up to 2.5x more revenue than companies with low engagement.
 That's because engaged people have a much greater potential for productivity.
-Engaged employees are also much more likely to feel valued which lowers the risk of attrition and increases the likelihood that they'll advocate for the business.
-They'll also go over-and-above with discretionary effort.
+Engaged employees are also much more likely to feel valued which lowers the risk of attrition.
+It also increases the likelihood that they'll advocate for the business.
+And that they'll also go over-and-above with discretionary effort.
 If those don't tell you why employee engagement matters, we don't know what will.

 The Hilton hotel chain topped the Fortune 100 list of the best companies to work for in 2019.
 They attribute this to regular check-ins with their employees using surveys and pulse checks, which achieve 90% participation.
 It reflects in their reported revenue too, so there's certainly something to be said for the relationship between employee engagement and success.